 This book will serve as an excellent reading course for students of Latin Alive or any other full Latin grammar course.
 You may liken this to a humanities course in Latin.
 Students will have the opportunity to read a very wide variety of literary styles and genre from the late republic through the dawn of the modern age.
 They will be able to use their Latin knowledge to read the primary sources that tell the narrative of history.
 Stay tuned for more information!

-We have been blessed to welcome a number of historical contributers to the Latin Alive series.
-These contributers come from several universities across the United States, each one sharing something from his own expertise and love of ancient history.
+We have been blessed to welcome a number of historical contributors to the Latin Alive series.
+These contributors come from several universities across the United States, each one sharing something from his own expertise and love of ancient history.
 These vignettes appear in the unit reading chapters along side a piece of Latin literature.
-Below is a small sample taken from Latin Alive Book 3.
-The final unit of LA3 features an excerpt from Newton’s Principia.
-Dr. Nodes of Baylor University writes about the incredible influence Latin Literature had on generations far beyond the fall of Rome.
+Below is a small sample taken from the introduction to Latin Alive Book 4, generously provided by Dr. Nodes of Baylor University.
+Latin Alive Book 4 features a wide variety of readings from the time of Cicero to Newton’s Principia.
+Dr. Nodes writes about the incredible influence Latin Literature had on generations far beyond the fall of Rome.

 The post-classical or ‘medieval’ Latin language in use from A.D.
 400 to 1400 is still Latin, and it conforms in broad terms to the same principles of use as the Latin of Cicero and Vergil.
 What’s different is the freer use of the language in terms of the grammar, vocabulary, and regional variations, and the subject matter expressed.
 It was common for writers of every part of that long period to speak disparagingly of the classical authors at one time, and yet use their works and even praise them at another time.
 The monk and scholar, Alcuin of York, for example, is said to have kept an elder monk company as they kept vigil one night.
 At dawn, when the bells sounded morning prayers, the old monk continued to sleep, and immediately he was set upon by demons, who beat him terribly.
 The boy Alcuin later prayed, “Lord Jesus, enable me to keep the vigils, and if I will love Vergil more than the Psalms, let me be beaten too!”